Edenpartners/EdenChain-Docs/source/Hyper-Node_69828649.rst

          .. container:: page-metadata

-            Created by Jacki Heo, last modified on Mar 28, 2019
+            Created by Jacki Heo, last modified by Jay Lee on Mar 29, 2019

          .. container:: wiki-content group
             :name: main-content

-            Hyper node means Edenchain's blockchain.
-In Edenchain's architecture, transaction handling is mainly done by super node, and hyper node's major role is anchoring data and processing its native coin.
+            Hypernode means EdenChain's blockchain.
+In EdenChain 's architecture, transaction handling is mainly done by the supernode, and the hypernode's major role is anchoring data and processing its native coin.

-            Edenchain does not put all the data produced by super node into its blockchain for scalability.
-In this picture there is a possibility super node might manipulate data, so to prevent from such kinds of cheating, hyper nodes does anchoring.
-Whenever super nodes generate new transaction data, anchoring will be done automatically by anchoring server in conjunction with transaction server.
+            EdenChain does not put all the data produced by a supernode into its blockchain for scalability reasons.
+In this picture there is a possibility a supernode might manipulate data, so to prevent such kinds of cheating, hypernodes allow for anchoring.
+Whenever supernodes generate new transaction
+            data, anchoring will be done automatically by the anchoring server in conjunction with the transaction server.

             .. rubric:: Anchoring
                :name: HyperNode-Anchoring

-            Coin server and Transaction server are supposed to do anchoring whenever it processes transactions.
+            TheCoin server and Transaction server are supposed to do anchoring whenever it processes transactions.

+            Thehypernodestoresananchoring value toadedicated internal
-            Hyper node stores anchoring value to dedicated internal namespace.
-It is only accessible by special transaction processor.
+            namespace.
+It is only accessible byaspecial transaction processor.

-            The transaction processor has writing function only and the processor puts written time into global state.
+            The transaction processoronlyhas write capability and it imprints a timestampintotheglobal state.

             .. rubric:: Data to be anchored
                :name: HyperNode-Datatobeanchored